mcproxy/mcproxy/README.md

         sudo nohup mcproxy -f <path/to/config_file> &

-*  To run the mcprocy with all available status and debug messages:
+*  To run the Mcproxy with all available status and debug messages:

         sudo mcproxy -dsvv -f <path/to/config_file>